ahmedwahba47/oop1-car-park-management/video_script.md

 **(3:30-5:30) Demo: Parking a Vehicle**

 "Let's park a car.
-I'll choose option 1, enter 'CAR' as the vehicle type, and provide a registration number."
+I'll choose option 1, enter 'CAR' as the vehicle type, and provide a registration number.
+Notice that the input validation is now improved, so it won't ask for a registration number if the vehicle type is invalid."

 "The system confirms that the car has been parked and assigns it a slot number."